-“Don’t deny your symptoms,” she said.
+“Don’t deny your symptoms,” she says.
 As soon as she began noticing her mood swings, Jackson asked her doctor about it and soon started psychiatric treatment.

-“You have to try to keep yourself healthy,” Jackson said.
+“You have to try to keep yourself healthy,” Jackson says.
 “And the only way to do that is letting your doctors know what you’re going through.”